dotnet/AspNetCore.Docs/aspnetcore/fundamentals/static-files.md

 Directory browsing allows directory listing within specified directories.

 Directory browsing is disabled by default for security reasons.
-For more information, see [Considerations](#considerations).
+For more information, see [Security considerations for static files](#security-considerations-for-static-files).

 Enable directory browsing with: